Five Ways to Wellbeing during the holiday season

 - Read up on what fruit and veggies are in season, or learn about what natural resources you have in your backyard.

-- You really can learn something new each day – share stories with your family, go on a bush walk, learn about the natural environment from your tablet or local library, or take a trip to the zoo or botanical gardens.
+- You really can learn something new each day – share or learn stories with your family, go on a bush walk, learn about the natural environment from your tablet or local library, or take a trip to a zoo or the botanical gardens.

 Be active (me kori tonu)

-Getting outside and exercising is good for your overall health and wellbeing!
+Getting outside and exercising is good for your overall health and wellbeing, It is especially important while we’re indulging in so much delicious food!

 - Have a lunch break outside.